Revisiting Q-ball Interactions with Matters

 Here, we take the complex conjugate of the negative frequency solutions using \cref{eq:cc_negative}.
 The negative sign in front of $F^m$ originates from the relative sign of the Majorana wave function for negative mass in \cref{eq:complex_sol}.
 At the right boundary $z = R$, the matching conditions for the positive and negative frequency solutions give

 Here, $x'$ denotes the four-vector of any position on the right boundary.

-We ignore the momentum along the Q-ball wall when the injected momentum is assumed to be sufficiently smaller than the masses of the fermions.
-Since all the massive fermions have the same energy, $E-\omega$, the matching conditions for the gluino wave function at the right boundary are rewritten as the time-independent form as follows.
+In the following, we take the limit that the mass parameters $M_\lambda$ and $M_\pm$ are much larger than the injected energy $E$ and the chemical potential $\omega$.
+Thanks to our momentum assignment and helicity [see \cref{eq:p_assign1,eq:p_assign2}], the matching conditions for the gluino wave function at the right boundary are rewritten as the time and $x$-independent form as follows.

 In a similar way, the matching conditions for the gluino wave function at left boundary are rewritten in the time-independent form as follows.

 By removing the spinors of gluino, $G_B$ and $G_C$, we find the relations between the spinors $D^\pm$ and $F^\mp$ as follows.